 Angel investors are people with surplus capital looking to invest in startups for higher returns.
 They are generally into funding businesses in their nascent stage of growth.
 They usually work in groups wherein they screen projects and take a holistic view of the business they look to invest in, apart from investments, they also give suggestions and advice to help the startups.

-They invest in the initial stage of growth of the company’s where they get a higher rate of return.
+They invest in the initial stage of growth of the company where they get a higher rate of return.
 They generally spend less than venture capital.
 Let us see this in the next point.

 4. Venture Capital Investments

 They generally go for businesses that have crossed the hurdle of the infant stage and are doing great in terms of generating revenues.
 Industries like Flipkart, Uber, etc., who already have a strategy in place are where their interest lies.
-The cons of seeking help from this industry would be, they are interested in seeking returns right after 3-4 years of investment.
+The cons of seeking help from this industry would be, that they are interested in seeking returns right after 3-4 years of investment.
 If they don’t see any profits in the said period, they might want to cease their support.

 5. Incubator & Accelerator Programs

 It can be considered as a funding option at an early stage.
-This can be found everywhere, all major cities assisting many startups every year.
+This can be found everywhere, with all major cities assisting many startups every year.

 The difference between the two, Incubator and Accelerator.
-And the difference is incubator nurtures the business, it treats the startups like a baby, providing it with the shelter and an environment to grow.
-Whereas accelerator helps pace up the business, take it to the next level, give it wings.
+And the difference is incubator nurtures the business, it treats the startup like a baby, providing it with the shelter and an environment to grow.
+Whereas accelerator helps pace up the business, take it to the next level, and give it wings.
 This will help companies become more and connect with investors and inventors.

 Some contests help you acquire funds by winning the competition.
 These competitions involve ideation or making of a product, the best idea or product wins the game, providing them with funds to elevate the business.

 Winning these competitions can also give you exposure to media and popularity in the business world.
 One can pitch it through a person or presentation of the business plan; doing this will help one grow and get reliable assistance in taking up the business ahead.